 Recommendations for District Leaders

-- Clearly articulate a vision for racial justice and adopt a district-wide definition of educational equity in collaboration with community members that applies to all school leaders, educators, and staff in every school.
+- Clearly articulate a vision for racial justice and adopt a district-wide definition of educational equity that aligns with state equity definitions in collaboration with community members that applies to all school leaders, educators, and staff in every school.

-- Monitor curriculum content, instructional materials, and assessments to prevent racial bias and ensure students are exposed to diverse perspectives and worldviews.
+- Ensure that curriculum content, instructional materials, and assessments are inclusive of Black history and culture, prevent racial bias, and expose students to diverse perspectives and worldviews.

-- Promote racial and socioeconomic diversity in schools and classrooms by analyzing student assignments, course enrollment, and transportation patterns in schools.
+- Promote racial and socioeconomic diversity in schools and classrooms by analyzing student assignments, course enrollment, participation in cocurricular activities, and transportation patterns in schools.